Six Things to Know about Design Patents

 Six Things to Know About Copyrights

 There are plenty of myths and confusion around copyright law.
 Many people aren’t sure what a copyright covers and how it differs from other types of intellectual property (IP) protection like patents or trademarks.
 Although a blog is too short to go into all the specific details of copyright law, we hope to hit a few key highpoints here and help clarify what a copyright is and its function.
 A copyright differs from a patent or trademark in that it protects an original work of authorship.
-A patent protects inventions or discoveries and a trademark protects words, phrases, symbols, or Read More …
+A patent protects functional inventions or discoveries and a trademark protects words, phrases, symbols, Read More …

 Quick Reference of the Common Types of Intellectual Property Rights

 “Intellectual property” or “IP” generally refers to exclusive rights granted to owners under U.S. intellectual property laws to a variety of intangible assets covering creations of the human mind.
-Common types of IP rights include copyrights, trademarks, patents (utility and design patents) and trade secrets.
-Type of Right What it Protects How to Obtain Copyright Original works of authorship, including writings (including computer software) music (including any accompany words and/or music), and works of art (e.g., pictorial, graphic, and/or sculptural works) that have been tangibly expressed Copyright exists immediately and automatically when the work is created, that is, when it Read More …
+Common types of IP rights include copyrights, trademarks, patents (utility, plant, and design patents) and trade secrets.
+Type of Right What it Protects How to Obtain Copyright Original works of authorship, including writings (including computer software) music (including any accompany words and/or music), and works of art (e.g., pictorial, graphic, and/or sculptural works) that have been tangibly expressed Copyright exists immediately and automatically when the work is created, that is, when Read More …

 Inventorship: Who is an Inventor?